stanfordhaskell/cs43/syllabus.markdown

 ## Prerequisites

-There are no formal prerequisites, but we recommend "programming maturity" at the level of CS107.
+There are no formal prerequisites, but we recommend "programming and mathematical maturity."
+In terms of Stanford courses, CS107 + CS103 or equivalent experience will suffice.

 ## Expectations

 To pass the class (graded C/NC), we expect:

 1. Attendance in $\ge$ 80% of lectures.
-2. Successful completion of $\ge 6/8$ assignments, which should take no more than an hour each.
+2. Successful completion of $\ge 6/8$ assignments, which are designed to take around an hour each.

-We also welcome open source contributions to the course materials; we will offer extra credit for this on a case-by-case basis to replace assignments and/or attendance.
+We also welcome open source contributions to the course materials; we will offer extra credit for this on a case-by-case basis to replace assignments.

 ## Weekly Schedule